Security Disclosure Policy

 Scope & Boundaries

-This practice does not authorize or request unsolicited testing, scanning, or probing of any third-party systems.
+Nothing here authorizes or requests unsolicited testing, scanning, or probing of any third-party systems.

-If you believe a vulnerability exists in an organization’s system, you should contact the system owner directly or follow their published disclosure process.
+If you believe a vulnerability exists in an organization's system, contact the system owner directly or follow their published disclosure process.

 Professional Conduct

-All security engagements are governed by written scope, authorization, and mutually agreed boundaries.
+Any security review should be governed by written authorization, explicit scope, and mutually understood boundaries.

 This reflects a commitment to lawful, ethical, and structured security practice.